Mercerenies/latitude/README.md

 should work out-of-the-box and will highlight Latitude syntax.
 Improvements will be on the way to the Emacs mode in the future.

-## Usage

-This language is still in development.
-Once an official release is made (within the next few months), there will be some stability.
-But for now, FUTURE CHANGES MAY BREAK YOUR CODE!

 ## License

 Latitude is copyrighted software belonging to Silvio Mayolo